seantarogers/EtwNServiceBus/README.md

 This is a lightweight, multi-threaded, generic ETW Consumer.
 It consumes trace events from configurable Event Sources.
 The solution also contains an ETW Provider that has configured it's NServiceBus Bus instance to emit debug and error trace events to ETW.
   The Consumer was written as a simplified, modern and easily deployable alternative to the Semantic Logging Application Block.
 The Provider was written as a high performance logger for NServiceBus.

+## Consumer

+The Consumer project is a generic ETW Consumer and Controller.
+It is responsible for creating event stream sessions and then subscribing to them using the Reactive Extensions library.
+It can be configured to listen to create and subscribe to multiple event streams, which it will manage on different threads.

+## Provider

+The Consumer project is OWIN hosted Web API that also hosts a Send Only NServiceBus instance.
+The Provider emits application trace events that are logged explicitly and it emits NServiceBus infrastructure trace events.
+The traces are sent to two different event stream sessions "Bus" and "Application".
+Both streams have been created and subscribed to by the Consumer.
+The Provider uses the EventSource type to emit traces.

 ## Performance Comparisons

 The PerformanceComparisons project compares the tracing performance of in-process Log4Net (with 3 appenders configured: RollingLogFile, ADONet and Windows Event Log) against out-of-process ETW, over a 10 second period.
 It measures how many traces they can each emit.
 If you are just interested in the results: